klimcode/async-brief/README.md

 Step handlers or **executors** are functions with 3 arguments:

-1. Data from the previous step (array or a single value).
+1. Data from the previous step (array).
 2. Resolve callback.
 3. Reject callback.